-Causes of Spinal Injuries
+Causes of Spinal Injuries In Santa Ana

 The spinal cord consists of a delicate bundle of nerves.
 It can sustain serious and permanent damage in numerous circumstances.
 Any damage to the spinal cord could result in interruption of nerve impulses from the brain to the body.
 At Bentley & More, LLP, we’ve represented clients who suffered spine injuries in several different ways.
 Traumatic spine injuries can occur in a number of personal injury accidents, including: